StorkSMS/Stork-SMS-Dapp/docs/airdrop.md

 ### General Questions

 **Q: When will the airdrop happen?**
-A: Token distribution is planned for Q2 2026, following the accumulation period.
+A: Round 1 & 2 distributions are planned for Q4 2025.
+Round 3 (achievement system) continues until token launch.

 **Q: Can I qualify for multiple rounds?**
 A: Yes!
 You can qualify for all three rounds if you meet the requirements.